lostintangent/gitdoc/README.md

 - `GitDoc: Commit Validation Level` - Specifies whether to validate that a file is free of problems, before attempting to commit changes to it.
 Defaults to `error`.

+- `GitDoc: Commit on Close` - Specifies whether to automatically commit changes when you close VS Code.
+Defaults to `true`.

 - `GitDoc: Enabled` - Specifies whether to automatically create a commit each time you save a file.

 - `GitDoc: File Pattern` - Specifies a glob that indicates the exact files that should be automatically committed.
 This is useful if you'd like to only [auto-commiting specific files](#auto-commiting-specific-files), as opposed to an entire branch.

+- `GitDoc: Pull on Open` - Specifies whether to automatically pull remote changes when you open a repo.
+Defaults to `true`.